wavemotion-dave/A8DS/readme.txt

 You can install zero, one or more of these files and if you want to use these real ROMs they must reside in the same folder as the XEGS-DS.NDS emulator and must be exactly so named as shown above.
+These files are loaded into memory when the emulator starts and remain available for the entire gaming session.
 Again, if you don't have a real BIOS, a generic but excellent one is provided from the good folks who made Altirra (Avery Lee) which is released as open-source software.
 Also optional is ataribas.rom for the 8K basic program (Rev C is recommended).
 If not supplied, the built-in Altirra BASIC 1.55 is supplied.

 I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a great job compared to the original Atari BIOS.
 I generally stick with the open source